luminovang/documentation/http/network.md

 composer require guzzlehttp/guzzle
 ```

+---

-#### Guzzle Client Options
+### Guzzle Client Options

-When using `Guzzle` client all guzzle HTTP methods will be made available throw the Network class, for more detailed about Guzzle client and available options, refer to the [Guzzle documentation](https://docs.guzzlephp.org/en/stable/request-options.html).
+When using `Guzzle` client all guzzle HTTP methods will be made available in the Network class, for more detailed about Guzzle client and available options, refer to the [Guzzle documentation](https://docs.guzzlephp.org/en/stable/request-options.html).

 ```php
 <?php